dmayou/share_calc/README.md

 There are numerous intriguing avenues to extend this app:
 * Allow users to clear, delete, edit, or pin results
 * Visually highlight new calculations (React transitions?)
-* Add indication of socket connected or disconnected
+* Add indication of socket connected or disconnected (navigator object?)
 * Haptic feedback on supporting screens
 * Allow multiple operations per input
-* Dynamically check for legal number entry
+* Dynamically check for legal, in-range number entry

 ## Dependencies